What is the Seal of Biliteracy?

 What Criteria Determine Biliteracy?

-OSPI expects to convene a group of stakeholders and experts in 2014 to review the
+OSPI is convening a group of stakeholders and experts in September 2014 to

-legislation and recommend the criteria for awarding the Seal.
+review the legislation and recommend the criteria for awarding the Seal.
+They